Akiba's Trip: The Animation: Anime

 An anime television series adaptation titled Akiba's Trip: The Animation was announced at Tokyo Game Show on September 15, 2016.
 The anime is meant to commemorate studio Gonzo's 25th anniversary.
 It is directed by Hiroshi Ikehata and written by Kazuho Hyodo, with animation by Gonzo.
 Character designs are produced by Hajime Mitsuda.
 The opening theme song is "Ikken Rakuchaku Goyoujin", performed by the voice actress music unit Earphones, while each episode features a different ending theme song by various singers or bands under the album title "AKIBA'S COLLECTION".
 The series aired from January 4, 2017 to March 29, 2017, and was broadcast on AT-X, Tokyo MX and BS Fuji.

-Crunchyroll streamed the series while Funimation streamed an English dub.
+Crunchyroll simulcast the series, while Funimation streamed an English dub.
 It is the first Funimation simuldub with episodes released the day of the original Japanese broadcast.
 The series was being used as a testing ground for faster simuldub releases with the goal to have new episodes out thirty minutes after the Japanese premiere.